t00sh/perl-keystone/README.md

 # DESCRIPTION

-This module is a Perl wrapper of the keystone-engine library.
+This module is a Perl wrapper for the keystone-engine library.

 Keystone is a lightweight multi-platform, multi-architecture assembler framework.